It’s a sad truth that everybody dies, regardless of race, background, or identity.

 - Promotes equality of opportunity for all;

-The Chief Executive is accountable for equal opportunities and diversity in both employment and service provisions.
+Our Board of Trustees and the Chief Executive are accountable for equal opportunities, diversity and inclusion in both employment and service provisions.
 All line managers have a responsibility for ensuring that the Position Statement is applied effectively and fairly across all departments.
-It will be the responsibility of everyone in the organisation to adhere to this Diversity Position Statement and actively promote this within their work
+It will be the responsibility of everyone in the organisation to adhere to this Position Statement and actively promote this within their work.